General Terms and Conditions

 7.10 The Seller is entitled to provide additional conditions necessary for rightful and effective reclaim:

 b) the Consumer shall then send the reclaimed goods accompanied by their receipt to the Seller’s address, either by a shipping company or in person (according to the Consumer’s choice whilst the compensation of shipping costs according to letter e) of this paragraph shall be made based on the most inexpensive way of shipping that the Seller offers in the Seller’s shipping conditions).
-The package shall be labelled „reclaim“ and should contain a written description of the reclaimed fault or a filled-in complaint procedure protocol;
+The package shall be labelled „reclaim“ and should contain a written description of the reclaimed fault or a filled-in complaint procedure form;

 c) reclaimed goods should be delivered to the Seller clean, washed, properly dried and with no discernible odour; due to hygienic reasons, goods not compliant with this description shall not be accepted as reclaimed and shall be returned to the Consumer immediately;